Sterilisation

 Surgical sterilisation of pets is important for reducing the number of unwanted litters.

-Cats can breed from as early as 4 months of age, and about 6 months for dogs.
+Cats can breed from as early as 4 months of age, and dogs typically from around 6 months of age.
 A pair of fertile cats, together with their offspring, are capable of producing over 300 kittens in 4 years.

 What is sterilisation?

 Sterilisation, also known as neutering or desexing, is a surgical procedure in which a part of your pet’s reproductive organ is removed to permanently stop it from reproducing.
-Sterilisation is done generally on male and female dogs, cats, rabbits and guinea pigs.
+Sterilisation is generally carried out for male and female dogs, cats, rabbits and guinea pigs.

 Male animals are castrated through the removal of the testicles, and female animals are spayed through the removal of the ovaries and uterus.
 Sterilisation can only be performed by a licensed veterinarian under strict sterile conditions with the animal under general anaesthesia.
 Pet owners should consult their veterinarians to determine if their pets are fit for sterilisation.